BackRoom-net/Backroom-net/README.md

 * System **Minimum** Memory is 2gb!!
   Nothing below this amount will run!
 This is like this so 32-bit computers can still run this program.

+  > A memory Override version of the program is being worked on right now.
+  > If your computer has less than 2gb of memory you may switch to this version and
+  > there will be no visual differences to the program.

 * System reccomended specifications are: